walmartlabs/lacinia/docs/tutorial/testing-1.rst

 Fortunately, Clojure was created with a REPL-oriented development workflow in mind.
-This is a fast-feedback cycle, where you can run tests, diagnose failures, make code corrections, and re-run the tests in a matter of seconds.
+This is a fast-feedback cycle, where you can run tests, diagnose failures, make code corrections, and re-run the tests in a matter of seconds - sometimes as fast as you can type!
 Generally, the slowest part of the loop is the part that executes inside your grey matter.

 Because the Clojure code base is already loaded and running, even a change that affects many namespaces